What is ‘Mizu Sumashi’?

 Mizu sumashi usually is translated as ‘water strider‘ (or ‘water skeeter‘) which then again should be translated as AMENBO in Japanese.

-To make it worse: It seams that mr. Ohno once has made a minor mistake (Yes even he was not perfect…) and translated it as a water spider (a name you can find in many companies now…).
+To make it worse: It seems that mr. Ohno once has made a minor mistake (Yes even he was not perfect…) and translated it as a water spider (a name you can find in many companies now…).
 The purist (like at Boeing) would call it a ‘water strider’.

 However, a long story short;

-Logistic function in a pull system; the person who delivers materials to the line and picks up its completed products.
+A Mizu Sumashi is a logistic function in a pull system; the person who delivers materials to the line and picks up its completed products.

-Since in a pull system there is only very limited material at the line, the water strider immediately stops skeeting when there is a problem somewhere; this person then has the task to help get things going again, a kind of first aid so to say.
+Since there is only very limited material present at the line in a pull system (because there is a constant flow), the water strider immediately stops skeeting when there is a problem somewhere; this person then has the task to help get things going again, a kind of first aid so to say.